 - At the end, test Salesforce connection and click the Create connection button.

 By default, Skyvia analyzes data relations and executes tasks in order, depending on these relations.
 If tasks are not related, Skyvia may run up to four tasks in parallel.

-If you want to run your tasks exactly in the same order they are listed in the package, select the Preserve task order check box in target options.
+If you want to run your tasks exactly in the same order they are listed, select the Preserve task order check box in target options.

 Importing Accounts, Contacts and Leads into Salesforce

 On the third step, we add tasks to import Accounts and Contacts as CSV files into Salesforce.
 You can also import Leads, Opportunities or any other object into Salesforce in the same way if required.
-To add a task to the package, click Add new on the left of the package editor.
+To add a task to the integration, click Add new on the left of the integration editor.
 The task editor window will open.